If benches are, by definition, for use by more than one person……………. then why on earth are they all straight?

-We appreciate that there is a place for the traditional “public” bench – we have all seen so many of them that we often do not even notice them.
-They are always straight, a bit visually unexciting and often not actually that comfy but people choosing a memorial bench for their loved one in the park normally go for the oak ones so they obviously hold a special place in the public’s heart.
+We appreciate that there is a place for the traditional “public” bench – they are always straight, a bit visually unexciting and often not actually that comfy but people choosing a memorial bench for their loved one in the park normally go for the oak ones so they obviously hold a special place in the public’s heart.

 So, can someone please tell me: why on earth are all the other benches straight?

 Click “Read on” for news of our 2020 Munnings Museum/Dedham Vale AONB/Arts Council project….Read on>